 Sean had vanished almost the instant the focus was off him and he'd finished his job.
 By the time Diego returned backstage, his friend had left the building without even getting changed out of his wrestling attire.
 Diego felt terrible.

 "I don't blame him for being mad!"
 Gloria exclaimed as she walked with Rachel and Diego to the blond woman's car.
 They were staying at the same hotel and figured it was easier to carpool.
 Sean was supposed to go with them, but he must have called up a cab.
-Diego imagined the look on the driver's face when the boy got into the back seat wearing nothing but his skins and boots.
+Diego imagined the look on the driver's face when the boy got into the back seat wearing nothing but his skins, moccasins and body paint.

 "Are you serious?"
 Gloria asked, looking back at Diego, who shrugged.

 "I wouldn't put it past him," Diego replied.
 "He's been trying to jump the queue ever since he started, so it wouldn't surprise me if he petitioned to change the plans.
 If I'm in the main event, then so is he, and that's all he cares about."